shubnimkar/Storage-Backup-Management/CEPH/LAB/CEPH LAB INSTALLATION & CONFIG.md

 ## Verify the Ceph Storage Cluster

-34. Check the health of the Ceph cluster and its detailed status:
+34. Check the health of the Ceph cluster and its detailed status with root user:

           ceph health
           ceph health detail